 “OK,” her mother was barely audible.
 Then she perked up, “How many are there?
 Is it them?”

 Diana whispered, “Two of them–a terra and a sea.
-It has to be…I mean…I bet it’s them…” she paused, “but I can’t tell yet.
-And I can’t wake them up.”
+It has to be…I mean…I bet it’s them…” She paused and then added, “but I can’t tell yet.
+And I won’t wake them up.”

-“It must be them,” her mother sounded wistful.
+“It must be them.”
+Her mother sounded wistful.
 Silence filled the line.
-She knew her mom was thinking of Dad.
-Diana had no words.
 Then her mother spoke up again, “I’ll be right there—”

 “Not yet, Mom,” Diana answered, “Nicki is on the way with some food.
 We’re OK.”

 “All right, honey; yes, yes, the two of you are plenty right now.
-Those poor dragons…” her voice shrank, “what must they have gone through?”
+Those poor dragons…” her voice shrank.
+“What must they have gone through?”
 She sounded very far away to Diana.
-Then the familiar focus came back into her mom’s voice, “Well, let me know the second you know anything.
+Then the familiar focus came back into her mom’s tone, “Well, let me know the second you know anything.
 And check in soon, OK?”

 “I will, Mom.”
 Diana was about to hang up, then burst out with the plea, “Mom!
 Don’t tell Brody yet!”